cmspeed/coseis-sar/README.md

 - Supports **historic** and **forward** processing modes
 - Produces a `job_list.json` file for cloud processing via HYP3 (if specified).
 - Runs ISCE2 topsApp locally when `job_list` is not specified.
-- Generates an AOI around an earthquake epicenter and and automatically detects Sentinel-1 path and frame numbers for recent earthquakes.
+- Generates an AOI around an earthquake epicenter dynamically and and automatically identifies intersecting Sentinel-1 SLCs intersecting the AOI and temporally bounding the earthquake event.

 ## Installation
 Clone the repository and install any required dependencies: